cyscale/cyscale.com/src/markdown/blog/2022-09-01-a-guide-to-cloud-data-security.md

 description: When it comes to data stored in the cloud, you must consider multiple aspects such as encryption, access control, backups, and how these map to the CIA triad.
-This article will cover the main mechanisms to ensure proper data security in the cloud, whether you are using AWS, GCP, or Azure.
+This article will cover the main mechanisms to ensure proper data security in the cloud, whether you are using AWS, Google Cloud, or Azure.
 seoDescription: When it comes to data stored in the cloud, you must consider multiple aspects such as encryption, access control, backups, and how these map to the CIA triad.
-This article will cover the main mechanisms to ensure proper data security in the cloud, whether you are using AWS, GCP, or Azure.
+This article will cover the main mechanisms to ensure proper data security in the cloud, whether you are using AWS, Google Cloud, or Azure.
 featuredpost: true
 featuredimage: /img/21-cover-01-min.png
 tags: